itsknk/SeqTools/README.md

 ### To do:

 - Create a function to predict splice sites from a set of exon and intron sequences, and present the splicing results with likelihood scores indicating natural, wild-type splicing.

+### LICENSE
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/itsknk/SeqTools/blob/master/LICENSE) file for details.